OSU-BMBL/PGRP-Grape-Grafting/README.md

 ```

 ## Download Reference Genome
-The helper script called `download.genome.py`, can be used to download a reference genome, it only needs a JSON file with the following format:
+The helper script called `download.genome.py`, can be used to download a reference genome, it only needs a JSON file with the following format
+Change the genome and annotations file names if you are using other genome and annotations:
 ```bash
 {
   "VvChar04_v1.fasta":